gregorybesson/ai-isolation-game/heuristic_analysis.md

 After many "heuristic tentatives", playing with paramaters, I ended up with 3 heuristics trying to find a way to beat the ID improved heuristic:
 - Heuristic 1: Aggressive player
-- Heuristic 2: Aggressive player trying to keep the center
+- Heuristic 2: Moderately aggressive player trying to keep the center
-- Heuristic 3: Aggressive player trying to keep center While 60% of the game board is free, then becoming more defensive.
+- Heuristic 3: Aggressive player While 60% of the game board is free, then becoming less aggressive but trying to keep the center.

 # Heuristic 1: Aggressive player